repetere/jsonx/manual/spec.md

   _children: Object, // any value assigned to _children will be set as the react element children property.
 This is typically used when you want to override what's passed as the children JXM property with a dynamic value later.

   //format properties
+  ___FromLuxonTimeZone:String, // format date values as strings assigned to `children` prop using Luxon
   ___ISOtoLuxonString:String, //converts the children prop to from an ISO String to a Luxon formatted DateTime String
   ___JSDatetoLuxonString:String, //converts the children prop to from JavaScript Date to a Luxon formatted DateTime String
   ___stringifyChildren:String, //converts the children prop to a string using JSON.stringify
   ___toNumeral:String, //converts numbers to numeral formatted numbers
   ___toStringChildren:String, //converts the children prop to a string using toString()

+  //utility properties
+  debug:Boolean, // A flag to output the calculated JXM props in the console passprops:Boolean, // A flag to pass parent properties to children JSONX objects (except for the style property)
+  ___template:String, //imports JXM from a file path into the children property

   //display properties
-  comparisonprops:[Object], // An array of Objects used to conditionally display the current jsonx.component

-  //utility properties
-  debug:Boolean, // A flag to output the calculated JXM props in the console passprops:Boolean, // A flag to pass parent properties to children JSONX objects (except for the style property) comparisonorprops:Boolean, // A flag to use an or condition instead of and conditions between comparisions
+  comparisonprops:[Object], // An array of Objects used to conditionally display the current jsonx.component comparisonorprops:Boolean, // A flag to use an or condition instead of and conditions between comparisions }
-  ___template:String, //imports JXM from a file path into the children property }
 ```